sstadt/d20-character-tracker/README.md

 #### priority

- - player game socket updates not working on user profile
- - Vue canvas is throwing errors on player avatar rendering
+ - Vue canvas is throwing errors on player avatar rendering - playersMenu

 #### as able...